How to Plan a Kid-Free Vacation Without the Worry

 Set Clear Expectations

 Set your kids’ expectations.
-Your kids need to have an idea of what the time without you will be like.
+Part of how to plan a kid-free vacation is for your kids to have an idea of what the time without you will be like.
 Spend time leading up to your vacation talking about any fears they have, how often you will communicate with them when they are gone, and if any changes to their schedule will necessary.
 For my daughter, it was important that her schedule stayed mostly the same.
 She was able to overcome her separation anxiety, for the most part, when I set clear expectations about how our absence was going to impact her daily routine.

 Set your caregivers’ expectations.
 What types of events upset your child?
 How can they be comforted or calmed?
 What scenarios should be avoided at all costs?
 What rules, therapies or food regimens must they follow for success, and which ones can they skip in order for them to make the daily routine as easy as possible while you are gone?
-We are so used to making these judgment calls day in and day out that sometimes we forget we need to explain the “why” behind our child’s routines, diet, supplements, and therapies.
+These questions are a part of how to plan a kid-free vacation so that caregivers would know what to do when you are away.
+We are so used to making these judgment calls day in and day out and sometimes we forget that we need to explain to the caregivers the “why” behind our child’s routines, diet, supplements, and therapies.

 Set your expectations.
 Get your head wrapped around the fact that you won’t be able to control everything while you are gone.
 This has always been a tough one for me.
 As long as your children are safe and emotionally supported, their worlds will not come to an end if you are away for a week.
 You need the time to recharge, reconnect and come back with the energy and joy to be there for them the other 348 days of the year.